namoopsoo/namoopsoo.github.io/_portfolio/2020-10-20-bike-share-learn-reboot.md

 <img src="https://github.com/namoopsoo/learn-citibike/raw/master/notes/2020-07-26-feature-importances_files/2020-07-26-feature-importances_40_84.png">
 <img src="https://github.com/namoopsoo/learn-citibike/raw/master/notes/2020-07-26-feature-importances_files/2020-07-26-feature-importances_40_85.png">

+Thinking about this abit more in retrospect, these particular representations are probably not very meaningful to look at because if there are trends they need to be looked at "localizing" or "fixing" some of the parameters.
+Because these representations are all over the place but the relationship may still be hidden inside.

 I think one of the top [follow ons](#follow-on) has to be to find better time of day splits.
 I chose my time of day splits based on a model in my head, and so there is definitely some room for  exploration here.

 #### Glue notes